 The process is all online and only takes a few minutes with Jet.
 Many other agents and carriers require nursing homes to go through a complex process to get a surety bond, including paper applications, indemnity agreements, third-party premium finance applications, 24+ hour quote turnaround times, etc.

 Typically, the bond only needs to be renewed if you purchase the bond on annual terms.
 This can be avoided altogether with Jet’s monthly payment option.
-The Oregon Patient Trust Bond is continuous until cancelled, meaning as long as payments are made, the bond remains active with the DHS.
+The Oregon Patient Trust Bond is continuous until cancelled, meaning as long as payments are made, the bond remains active with the ODHS.

-Whether the nursing facility elects to pay annually or monthly with Jet and misses a scheduled payment, we will notify the facility to rectify the situation before sending a cancellation notice to the DHS.
+Whether the nursing facility elects to pay annually or monthly with Jet and misses a scheduled payment, we will notify the facility to rectify the situation before sending a cancellation notice to the ODHS.
 In the case of annual payment, we reach out months in advance with notice to avoid any issue with a facility’s license.